amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 ## Setting up basic rendering

 After preparing the display config and application scaffolding, it's time to actually use it.
-Last time we left our `GameDataBuilder` instance empty, now we'll add some systems to it.
+Last time we left our `DispatcherBuilder` instance empty, now we'll add some systems to it.

 ```rust,edition2018,no_run,noplaypen
 # extern crate amethyst;